son-n-pham/Practical-Data-Science/README.md

 ## Data Ingestion and Exploration

 ### Data Lakes
-For ML, we first need to store lots of data into the place, which is centralized (Easy to access), secure.
+For ML, we first need to store lots of data into the place, which is centralized (Easy to access) and secure.
 The data storage needs to be suitable with all type of data including structured relational data (SQL), semi-structured data (JSON, html), unstructured data (images, video, audio files), streaming data.
 The data need to be governed, which means analysed, processed, analysed etc. That storage place is called data lake.

 ![data_lake](https://user-images.githubusercontent.com/79841341/128629012-8a859c7d-185a-4a82-bbcb-eadf5d81c88f.png)